Freddicus/openwrt-builder-r7800-with-extras/README.md

 Run `make` to build image.

-Run `make -j5 download world` to run make with five jobs / threads.
+Run `make -j5 download world` to run make with five jobs / threads (if you have 4 cores, for example).

 Run `make -j1 V=sc` if you run into problems.